Is sexual compatibility a deal-breaker?

 “I would call myself a relationship bottom – I enjoy bottoming, but on a hook-up I find it very difficult to, well, let a guy in.”

-Has your preferences regarding anal sex ever had a negative effect on your dating/hook-ups/relationships?
+Has your preferences regarding anal sex ever had a negative effect on your dating or hook-ups or relationships?

 - Yes: 28%